Motorcycle Accident Lawyers in Houston

 We regularly represent people who were injured while lawfully riding their motorcycles in accidents caused by aggressive or careless car and truck drivers.
 Motorcyclists have as much right to be on the road as anyone else.
 You have the right to motorcycle injury protections.
 At the law firm of Michael P. Fleming & Associates, P.C., you will talk to an experienced motorcycle accident attorney in Houston who will assure your case gets the attention and compensation it deserves.

-What should I do after a Houston motorcycle accident crash?
+- 6 What should I do if I was seriously injured in a motorcycle crash?

 - Get medical help.
 Your first concern after a motorcycle accident should be medical attention for your injuries.
 Motorcycle accidents can cause multiple broken bones, painful road rash, brain injury and spinal cord injury.
 You do not want to delay seeking medical care as this can make your injuries worse and when you end up making a claim, the insurance company will say that the delay in care indicates the lack of an injury.
 As false as this argument may be for the insurance company to make, it happens all the time.
 Go and see your doctor!